Cristóbal Campos: Return to play

+On 16 April 2026, Campos signed with Unión Glorias Navales from Viña del Mar in the Tercera B.

 International career

 Campos was called up to the Chile U20 squad for the 2019 South American U-20 Championship, but he didn't play any match.
-Also, he was a substitute in the friendly match of the Chile senior team against Burkina Faso on June 2, 2017.
+Also, he was a substitute in the friendly match of the Chile senior team against Burkina Faso on 2 June 2017.

-Post-retirement
+Other works

 In July 2025, Campos assumed as the president of seven-a-side football club Big Ballers in the Chilean championship Legends Cup.

 On 31 October 2025, Campos was appointed as the sport manager of Provincial Talagante.